 Chapter five analyzes the results outlined in chapter four.
 It describes the findings of the project and the work that can be done to continue the project and answer further research questions.

 Chapter six outlines the answers to the research questions and how the research project contributed to the technical space.
-This final chapter also describes the opportunities for further research utilize the research from this project and extending its functionality and application.
+This final chapter also describes the opportunities for further research utilizing the research from this project and extending its functionality and application.

 2. Literature Review

 The process of acquiring the leaf model consists of two sub processes in this project.
 First, acquiring a 2D instance segmentation of a leaf from raw images of a scene.
 Second, applying that 2D segmentation to a 3D point cloud acquired from stereo images of the same scene.
 A third process was also reviewed in this section for the future use of this thesis work toward automatic phenotype data collection of leaves.
-In preparation for usage of this project in the estimation of leaf area via width measurement and the associated width-area relationship of sorghum leaves, the literature review included research on the subject of different methods calculating leaf width from a leaf model.
+In preparation for usage of this project in the estimation of leaf area, via width measurement and the associated width-area relationship of sorghum leaves, the literature review included research on the subject of different methods calculating leaf width from a leaf model.

 The process of acquiring the leaf width consists of two sub processes.
 First, acquiring a 3D representation of a leaf from raw images of a scene.
 Second, measuring the width of a 3D representation of a leaf.
 In preparation for the design of these subprocesses, two areas were surveyed: instance segmentation methods on leaves and leaf width measurements on point clouds and meshes.